Shunxu-H/DayLight/README.md

 - [X] Load Cameras from file
 - [X] Save pictures
-- [ ] Redirect output to a FBO and copy it to a texture / save a file,
+- [X] Redirect output to a FBO and copy it to a texture / save a file,
+- [X] Rendering for color and depth images
+- [ ] Identify objects which can be seem from a particular camera
+- [ ] Tansformable--'isVisible', filter out invisible objects while rendering
+- [ ] Standardizing rendering procedures ( render all images given a directory )

 ## Motivation